-If you’re seeking relief from the uncomfortable symptoms of contact dermatitis, our dermatologists can help.
-We diagnose and treat allergic contact dermatitis, which may occur following exposure to a substance that triggers an allergic immune response.
-This allergic reaction can result from exposure to every day items like shampoo, clothing, cosmetics, jewelry and gloves.
-It can also be work-related as exposures to sensitizers may occur in the workplace.
+Duke dermatologists diagnose and treat contact dermatitis, a skin inflammation, irritation, or allergic reaction that occurs following exposure to a specific substance.
+The reaction can result from exposure to everyday items like shampoo, clothing, cosmetics, jewelry, and gloves.
+Or it can result from substances you're exposed to in your workplace.
 We use the latest techniques to identify the cause of your allergic reaction.
-Our goal is to determine the cause of your symptoms, and help you prevent future outbreaks.
+Our goal is to determine the cause of your condition, relieve your symptoms, and help you prevent future outbreaks.

-Identifies the source of skin reaction, especially if you experience repeated and long lasting occurrences of contact dermatitis.
-Small amounts of potential allergens are applied to adhesive patches which are placed on your back.
+Identifies the source of skin reaction, especially if you experience repeated and long-lasting occurrences of contact dermatitis.
+Small amounts of potential allergens are applied to adhesive patches, which are placed on your back.
 Your skin’s reaction to the substances is examined for possible allergies over several days.
 For your convenience, we usually perform patch testing during your first visit.
 The week-long patch test process typically involves three visits to our office.

 Advanced Expertise in Identifying Work-Related Contact Dermatitis

 Our dermatologists are among a small number in the U.S. with advanced specialty training in occupational and environmental medicine.
 We have the expertise to evaluate and manage care for work-related skin problems.

 We use skin patch testing to identify the source of your allergic reaction and test for a wider range of substances than most medical centers.
 Our patch tests include cosmetic additives, fragrances, metals, and other unusual allergens.
 We tailor the patch test to fit your lifestyle by testing products you are regularly exposed to at home or work.